bourbakis/assorted-readings/shower-thoughts.md

 Product manager is the one who turn the existing technology(productivity) into a （被封装后）。。。 defining what can visit or not(like api)

 `

+# 11/10/2019

+Since words = world, utterance makes world, so i must polsih words just as clean my glass and 医生精心查实显微镜一般。 so very important when i use anki as momorized and connecting-dots tools, not only check the mental images but also compare the differnce of my way of phrasing the ans each time and my fluent to answer the question recored.

+Also, to present my ideas in a linearly organized mode.